Expert Care for Pets with Heart and Lung Diseases, Coughing, and Breathing Problems

 Assessment for Risk of Anesthesia

-Many pets who require anesthesia have heart or respiratory conditions.
-These animals can benefit from a cardiology consultation – it allows us to assess potential risks and work with the surgical team to plan the best and safest methods.
+Pets with heart or respiratory conditions may be at risk when undergoing anesthesia.
+These animals can benefit from a cardiology consultation – it allows us to assess potential hazards and work with the surgical team to plan the best and safest methods.